Below you will find a variety or resources to help you in your studying! Stop by the Hub if you'd like to be shown how any of these tools work!

 Information about the culture, language, history, food, religion, and much more, for 175 countries.

 Articles from thousands of magazines/journals, covering all topics.
+Learn how to create a search alert here.

 Young adult edition of the world's most famous encyclopedia.
 Includes a world atlas, state profiles, biographies, and more, as well as "how-to" guides for research projects, presentations, etc.